 Best interests of the child test

-This is the test used to determine appropriate custody and access arrangements for children after the parents separate.
-Judges must consider such criteria as which parent can offer the child the greatest stability, which parent will maintain contact with the child’s extended family, which parent has the greater ability to meet the child’s needs, and so on.
+This is the test used to determine appropriate parenting arrangements for children after the parents separate.
+Judges must consider such criteria as which parent can offer the child the greatest stability, which parent will maintain contact with the child’s extended family, which parent has the greater ability to meet the child’s needs, the presence of family violence and so on.
 The wishes of the child will be considered if the child is old enough to communicate them.

 Child and Youth Family Services Act (CYFSA)